Let's all appreciate the benefits of good exercise ahead of Blue Monday and take it step by step...

-While Dogrobes may be best known for dog dressing gowns, we have complementary accessories designed to make life easy.
+While Dogrobes may be best known for dog drying coats, we have complementary accessories designed to make life easy.
 Our cotton canvas dog walking bags have a water-resistant coating and enough pockets for all your – and your dog’s – essentials.

-How often do you struggle to find house keys, retrieve the mobile phone that’s found its way to the deepest recess of your bag, or pull out a ball or treat when it is needed?
+How often do you struggle to find house keys, retrieve the mobile phone that’s found its way to the deepest recess of your bag or pull out a ball or treat when it is needed?
 Us too!
-You’ll find the Dogrobes' bag a godsend in keeping you organised, putting everything in its place and having a place for everything.
+You’ll find the Dogrobes' Walking Bag a godsend in keeping you organised, putting everything in its place and having a place for everything.

 By embracing the colder, darker days of winter you and your dog can use nature to get you through this latest stage of the pandemic.

-Research shows that just under half the adult population are spending more time outside than before Covid-19, with most of them reporting how important fresh air is to their health and happiness.**
+Research shows that just under half the adult population is spending more time outside than before Covid-19, with most of the people who were asked reporting how important fresh air is to their health and happiness.**